joely-nelson/joely-nelson.github.io/_posts/2020-12-14-DNA-Sequence-Classification-CNN.md

 ![]({{ site.baseurl }}/images/cse590_architecture.png)

-*A visual representation of the network described*
+A visual representation of the network they described

 Although the paper recognizes the importance of hyperparameters, it does not provide any information about them (such as decay, learning rate, or momentum) nor kernel filters used in the convolutional layers.
 Trying to replicate the results by trying out different hyperparameters was the bulk of work for this project.